gabyx/Githooks/docs/cli/git_hooks_update.md

 If it finds one and the user accepts the prompt (or `--yes` is used) the installer is executed to update to the latest version.

-The `--enable` and `--disable` options enable or disable the automatic checks that would normally run daily after a successful commit event.
+The `--enable-ckeck` and `--disable-ckeck` options enable or disable the automatic checks that would normally run daily after a successful commit event.

 ```
 git hooks update